 Simply put: if you want to save heaps of time and customize your blog design freely, premium themes will get the job done much more smoothly.

-Why you should invest in a paid WordPress theme in 2021
+Why you should invest in a paid WordPress theme

 Now I know what you are thinking: